junxit/us-congress-bills-109/metadata.md

 - 2006-05-11 — Introduced in Senate
 - 2006-05-11 — Read twice and referred to the Committee on Banking, Housing, and Urban Affairs.
 - 2006-05-11 — Sponsor introductory remarks on measure.
 (CR S4471-4472)
+- 2006-05-18 — Committee on Banking, Housing, and Urban Affairs.
+Ordered to be reported without amendment favorably.
+- 2006-05-23 — Committee on Banking, Housing, and Urban Affairs.
+Reported by Senator Shelby without amendment.
+Without written report.
+- 2006-05-23 — Committee on Banking, Housing, and Urban Affairs.
+Reported by Senator Shelby without amendment.
+Without written report.
+- 2006-05-23 — Placed on Senate Legislative Calendar under General Orders.
+Calendar No. 441.